GMOD/jbrowse/docs/site/configuration_file_format.md

 ## Including external files and functions in trackList.json

 The trackList.json configuration format is limited when it comes to specifying callbacks, because functions can only be specified on a single line.
 However, you can create functions in an external .conf file that span multiple lines and include them in the trackList.json configuration easily.
-The functions should follow the guidelines specified in the .conf section [here](/#Text_Configuration_Format_.28.conf.29 "wikilink").
+The functions should follow the guidelines specified in the sections [above](configuration_file_formats.html#callback-function-specific-considerations-for-the-text-based-conf-format)

 Example: say there is a complex coloring function, so it is stored in a file called functions.conf in the data directory